gleam-lang/gleam/README.md

 <!-- A spacer -->
 <div>&nbsp;</div>

-Gleam is a fast, friendly, and functional language for building type-safe, scalable systems!
+Gleam is a friendly language for building type-safe, scalable systems!

 It compiles to [Erlang](http://www.erlang.org/) and has straightforward interop with other BEAM languages such as Erlang, Elixir and LFE.